NicolassHernandez/SAO/docs/source/additional.rst

 The number indicates the #number tag used to link with the issue.

-3) After your work in that branch is done, you can merge with main and push it
+3) After your work in that branch is done, you can merge with main, push it, and delete the branch you used:

 .. code-block:: python